-(7) A court may transfer a proceeding under this section on the 5 application of a party to the proceeding, of its own motion or on the application of the Attorney-General of the Commonwealth or of a State or Territory.

-(8) A person who is entitled to practise as a barrister or a solicitor. or as both a barrister and a solicitor, in a court has, if a proceeding (in 10 this sub-section referred to as the "transferred proceeding") in that court is transferred to another court under a law or laws relating to cross-vesting of jurisdiction, the same entitlement to practise in relation toin the other court that the person would have if the other court were a 20 federal court exercising federal jurisdiction.
+- (7) A court may transfer a proceeding under this section on the application of a party to the proceeding, of its own motion or on the application of the Attorney-General of the Commonwealth or of a State or Territory. - (8) A person who is entitled to practise as a barrister or a solicitor, or as both a barrister and a solicitor, in a court has, if a proceeding (in this subsection referred to as the "transferred proceeding") in that court is transferred to another court under a law or laws relating to cross-vesting of jurisdiction, the same entitlement to practise in relation to- - (a) the transferred proceedings; and - (b) any other proceeding out of which the transferred proceeding arises or to which the transferred proceeding is related, being another proceeding that is to be determined together with the transferred proceeding, in the other court that the person would have if the other court were a federal court exercising federal jurisdiction.